 Heavily wooded areas can harbor high numbers of ticks as well as wildlife, like deer and rodents, for them to infest.
 According to IDEXX, a leading diagnostic company that has been collecting data on canine Lyme disease for several years, 25x more dog cases of Lyme disease are reported compared to human cases by the Centers for Disease Control.
 Your dog’s closer proximity to the ground and propensity to go exploring make it more likely he’ll pick one up.
 With Lyme disease incidence continuing to expand south and west across the US and new tick-borne diseases being described every couple of years, utilizing tick preventatives is more important than ever.

-Puddles of standing water, streams, and ponds can be a source of water-borne intestinal parasites, like giardia, as well as water borne bacteria, like leptosporosis, which is spread through the urine of infected wildlife.
+Puddles of standing water, streams, and ponds house water-borne intestinal parasites, like giardia, as well as water borne bacteria, like leptosporosis.
+These are spread through the urine of infected wildlife.
 Avoiding these areas or at least keeping your pooch from drinking from any of these water sources can be very important for prevention.
 Standing water is also a breeding ground for mosquitoes, which carry deadly heartworm disease.
 Eliminate any standing water sources on your property and ensure your dog is on year-round heartworm preventative.

-Environment can also include what social environment your dog is exposed to.
+Social environments play a large role in what you expose your dog to.
 It’s important to socialize but focus on supervised play dates and time spent with familiar dogs.
 While dog parks evoke a pleasant thought of pups frolicking together over green pastures, the reality can be very different.
 Putting several dogs together who are unfamiliar with each other can lead to displays of dominance (or submission), competition, and aggression over toys or food.

 Besides being a common source of accidental bite wounds, I also suspect many dogs that develop gastrointestinal parasite infections, like giardia, to have acquired them from dog parks.
 If you do go to a dog park, always bring a fresh bowl of water with you and never let your pup drink from a communal water source.
 And as a favor to all, pick up after your pup!